 “It is one thing to start a new endeavor such as the Center but it is certainly another thing to sustain it.
 This is the reason I am grateful to the staff and Board of Trustees, both past and present.
 Their support and commitment has been truly outstanding.

 To the members of the Center, I have come to know many of you and I value your membership.
 I am so impressed with your positive attitude and your achievements.
 You have made an impression on my life.

 To the staff, Board and members I thank you for making my life meaningful and happy.
 I know that Hank would express the same sentiment if he was still with us.

 My hope is that the Center will grow and thrive, meet new challenges successfully, and remain an asset to our wonderful community.”

-Come visit, see what the Center is about, and become a part of the next chapter of history here.
-We have energy and ideas and we’d love for you to join us.
+Come visit, see what the Center is about, and become a part of the next chapter.
+We are growing and have so much to offer older adults.
+Join us.